pjamar/htmls-to-datasette/README.md

 # htmls-to-datasette

-Htmls-to-datasette is a tool to index HTML files into a [Sqlite](https://sqlite.org) database so they can be searched at a later time.
+Htmls-to-datasette is a tool to index HTML files into a [Sqlite](https://sqlite.org) database so they can be searched and visualized at a later time.
+This can be useful for web archival/web clipping purposes.

 The database created is designed to be served on [Datasette](https://datasette.io/) and to allow to read the indexed files through it.